DomesticBeethoven/dbsite/_chapters/chapter5.md

 __Make a text annotation about the musical material that appears in parallel passages.__

 * Start in "Annotate" mode.
-(If necessary, click at top of left sidebar.)
+(If necessary, click at top of right sidebar.)
     ![app menu bar]({{ site.baseurl }}/assets/img/tutorial/changeMode.jpg){:class="screenshot fixed-size"}

     Your screen should look something like this: